Pterodactyloidea

-"Pterodactyl" is also a common term for pterodactyloid pterosaurs, though it can also be used to refer to Pterodactylus specifically or to pterosaurs in general.
+"Pterodactyl" is also a common term for pterodactyloid pterosaurs, though it can also be used to refer to Pterodactylus specifically.
 Well-known examples of pterodactyloids include Pterodactylus, Pteranodon, and Quetzalcoatlus.

 In 2014, fossils from the Shishugou Formation of China were classified as the most basal pterodactyloid yet found, Kryptodrakon.
 At a minimum age of about 161 my, it is about 5 million years older than the oldest previously known confirmed specimens.
-Previously, a fossil jaw recovered from the Middle Jurassic Stonesfield Slate formation in the United Kingdom, was considered the oldest known.
-This specimen supposedly represented a member of the family Ctenochasmatidae, though further examination suggested it belonged to a teleosaurid stem-crocodilian instead of a pterosaur.
-O'Sullivan and Martill (2018) described a partial synsacrum from the Stonesfield Slate identified as possibly pterodactyloid based on the number of incorporated sacrals although they commented that the morphology was perhaps closer to that of wukongopterids.
+Some later studies have found Kryptodrakon to be a non-pterodactyloid.
+Previously, a fossil jaw recovered from the Middle Jurassic (Bathonian) Stonesfield Slate formation was considered the oldest known, but further examination suggested it belonged to a teleosaurid instead of a pterosaur.
+In 2018 Michael O'Sullivan and David Martill described a partial synsacrum from the Stonesfield Slate identified as possibly pterodactyloid, though they noted it could also be a wukongopterid.
 If correctly identified, it would be the oldest pterodactyloid fossil known.
+In 2022 Martill and colleagues described a likely ctenochasmatid tooth, also from Stonesfield.